Why you need to start setting SMART goals

 We suggest using sticky-notes to complete each section, as these are easier to move around into relevant groups, and are especially useful if multiple team members are participating in the goal setting activity so you can distinguish each person’s ideas by their colour.

 Coming up with SMART goals shouldn’t feel like a chore.
 In fact it can be a fun and illuminating experience for everyone involved.

 One key piece of advice is, be prepared to ask yourself and other team members a lot of questions during the process.
-If someone shares an idea, be prepared to follow up with Why, How, When or Who questions to help you get to the finer details of crafting your SMART goals.
+If someone shares an idea, be prepared to follow up with Why, How, When or Who questions to help you get to the finer details of crafting SMART goals.
 This will push you towards much clearer and succinct results, and therefore clearer goals.

 It’s important to keep your goals ambitious and positive, but not unattainable.
-If it seems like your goal is too big, then try breaking it down into three seperate goals or sections and just focus on one at a time.
+If it seems like your goal is too big, then try breaking it down into three separate goals or sections and just focus on one at a time.